Source Code

 Background Monitor

-// Background Worker Function
+// Background Worker (API Container) - simplified

 async function performCheck() {